evadecker/eva.town/README.md

 This is the source code for [eva.town](https://eva.town), designed, coded, and written by Eva—that's me!
 It's a place for me to share notes and learn in public.
 I try to update things regularly.

-You're welcome to fork this site, use it as inspiration, and modify things for your own projects—just don't steal it or try to claim my work as your own.
-That's not cool.
+You're welcome to fork this site, use it as inspiration, and modify things for your own projects—just pls don't steal it or try to claim it as your own.

-For information about the technology and tools behind this site, visit [eva.town/colophon](https://eva.town/colophon).
+For information about the technology and tools behind the site, visit [eva.town/colophon](https://eva.town/colophon).

 ## Getting Started

-This site uses the [pnpm](https://pnpm.io) package manager because it's faster than npm and produces more readable, diff-able lock files.
-If you've used `npm` the `pnpm` command is the same as `npm run`.
-So to get started, clone the repo and run:
+To get started, run:

 ```bash
 pnpm dev
 ```

+If it's the first time running the repo you may need to run `pnpm i` to install packages.

 Other scripts in [package.json](/package.json) can also be run with `pnpm`.